Baldellia Ranunculoides (Lesser Water Plantain)

 Lesser Water Plantain is a British, shallow marginal plant that grows in still fresh water at the side of very gentle free flowing water.
 It has a creeping habit and produces a very pretty airy carpet of white/pale pink flowers from the end of May to the end of August.
 This attractive marginal plant produces small lanceolate leaves that float and emerge out of the water.
 The leaves of this aquatic herb give off a pleasant aroma when crushed or brushed.

 Where to Plant

-For more information please visit our online website www.lilieswatergardens.co.uk or click on the following link and this will take you straight to the info and purchase page for Baldelia Ranunculoides.
+For more information on all subjects of pond planting and articles on pond wildlife, and to see our range of over 750 pond plants, water garden plants and pond planting accessories, please visit our online website www.lilieswatergardens.co.uk or click on the following link and this will take you straight to the info and purchase page for Baldellia Ranunculoides.